SuperIzzo/ccgmon/docs/RuleBook.md

 ==================
 The game board consists of 5 zones:
 * Deck - is where the deck is placed
-* Discard - is where cards go when used, discarded or destroyed
+* Drop - is where cards go when used, discarded or destroyed
 * Monster - is where the monster card is played
 * Action - is where moves are played from the had or activated into from Stasis
 * Stasis - is where cards with Field or Passive effects go to, during the cleanup
+* Damage - is where cards tracking damage cards go

+The action zone is further divided into attack (left) and defense (right).

 Gameplay
 ==================

-Glosary
+Glossary
 ------------------
-**play**
-:	is the act of selecting a card in your hand and moveing it into the action zone.
+**play**:	is the act of selecting a card in your hand and moving it into the action zone.

-**activate**
-:	is when an effect is initated e.g. due to the actions of players or game mechanics)
+**activate**:	is when an effect is initiated e.g. due to the actions of players or game mechanics) **initiate combat**:	is when a the turn player plays a move that starts a combat chain.

-**initiate combat**
-:	is when a the turn player plays a move that starts a combat chain.

 Setup (single battle)
 ------------------